ctronp/MCT/README.md

     printf("Only run on first execution.");
 }

-// Code that is not between the START_TESTING
+// The code between START_TESTING and TEST
-// or TEST will be evaluated countless times,
+// will be evaluated countless times, no
-// no code must be outside the curly brackets.
+// code should be outside the braces.

 TEST(test name, test description){
 // Code for the first test